Educate for life

 To survive we have to learn how to think differently, (re)learn how we are interconnected to the world around us.

 We are not these atomistic self-interested individuals unaffected by the world but we are interdependent elements of complex systems with both ecosystem and social systems interacting, where the world is affected by us and we by it.

-Everything is in a relation from the smallest particle in quantum physics to the biggest stars of relativity in astrophysics.
+Everything is in a relation from the smallest particles in quantum physics to the biggest stars of relativity in astrophysics.
 We are both dependent on others and this planet and its position in the solar system.
-This interdependence was probably easier to feel and see back in the days when more of us were having physical sensations of our environment every day and maybe has the economic progress propelled by simplistic economic models alienated us from it.
+This interdependence was probably easier to feel and see back in the days when more of us were having physical sensations of our environment every day and maybe economic progress, propelled by simplistic economic models, has alienated us from it.

 Economic models have shouted for so long that we have started to believe that we are solitary, self-interested, utility calculating, insatiable, superpowered economic cartoon human beings living and competing for never-ending resources that are there for the taking.

 We could go on thinking like this but this simplistic and flawed ideas of human being and the place where live has brought us to the edge of a cliff.
 To avoid pushing ourselves over the edge we must reeducate.
 We must relearn that we human is not this simple insatiable beast but far more complex.
 We have to draw a more complete picture of us as human beings.
 A picture where we certainly can be egoistic bastards but one that also shows that we are predisposed to kindness, cooperation and caring social relations.

 Textbooks have to be rewritten about the place where we live as well.
 Ecologists have long understood the delicate complex relations within the ecosystems where uncertainty, feedbacks and delays rule, not the simple mechanistic cause and effect and linear change.
 Now the rest of us, especially those of us who are economists, need to wake up out of our ecological ignorance.